 These financial statements are presented in Canadian dollars, which is the Company's functional currency.
-On January 22, 2021, 2225080 Ontario Inc., a wholly owned subsidiary of the Company, was dissolved under the Business Corporations Act of Ontario.

-On March 20, 2023, the Company's Board of Directors approved the financial statements as at and for the years ended December 31, 2022 and 2021 and authorized them for issue.
+On March 21, 2024, the Company's Board of Directors approved the financial statements as at and for the years ended December 31, 2023 and 2022 and authorized them for issue.